uptime-industries/compute-blade/docs/docs/blade/compatibility/switch.md

 # Network Switchs & PoE Injectors

+PoE enabled switch & Injectors which have been used with the Compute Blade

 ## Cisco
 | Product                       | Model Number              | Tested By |